AstroJosePC/TESSDataExploration/README.md

 ---------------------------

 - All scripts perform different tasks
-  - download_tpfs8: This code will use the sample TPFs included to download IC2391's 118 Full Frame cut outs.
+  - download_tpfs8: This code will download IC2391's 118 Full Frame cut outs, and attach the handpicked apertures I created using the included sample TPFs.
+All TPFs are saved following this format:
-  Each FITS file will have the following format: TPF{ticid}_S{section}C{cutsize}.fits
+  TPF{ticid}_S{section}C{cutsize}.fits
   - get_TargetPSF: Create a 2x2 grid of plots showcasing the aperture selection methods for every IC2391 target.
   - getLightCurves: Extract background-subtracted light curves from all found TPFs for every aperture method, and save the respective FITS files and a grid of plots with the frames and light curves per target.